 So, do not be surprised if a doctor does not recommend an antibiotic for conditions caused by viruses or non-bacterial infections, or even for a mild bacterial infection.

-However, you do need antibiotics if you have certain serious infections caused by bacteria such as meningitis or pneumonia.
+However, you do need antibiotics if you have certain serious infections caused by bacteria, such as meningitis or pneumonia.
 In these situations, antibiotics are often life-saving.
 When you are ill, doctors are skilled at checking you over to rule out serious illness and to advise if an antibiotic is needed.
+Urine infections also commonly need antibiotics to prevent spread to the kidneys.

 Antibiotics can also be prescribed to treat acne - a less serious condition.
 For acne, antibiotics can be taken by mouth or applied directly to the skin.